smolcodes/java-blog/src/javanotes/pyramid.md

 ---
 title: Star Pyramid
-completed: September, 2020
+completed: October, 2019
 genre: Codegym
 rating: easy
 summary: Creating different pyramid shapes in java
-layout: layouts/book.html
+layout: layouts/java.html
 ---

 A classic assignment that I never understood was making an asterisks pyramid that looks like this: